 During the post transcription process in eukaryotes, the 5’ end of mRNA is capped with guanosine triphosphate nucleotide which helps in the recognition of mRNA during translation or protein synthesis.

 In the 3’ end of mRNA, multiple adenylate residues or poly-A tails have been added that help to prevent enzymatic degradation.
 Hence we can tell that both ends provide stability to the mRNA.

-2.tRNA: tRNA also called transfer RNA. tRNA is the smallest RNA among all three types.
+tRNA is also called transfer RNA. tRNA is the smallest RNA of all three types.
 It has around 75-95 nucleotides.
 It is the most essential component of translation which helps to transfer the amino acids during protein synthesis.